-Details of stressed loans transferred during the year (to be made separately for loans classified as NPA and SMA) (all amounts in ₹ crore) To ARCs To permitted transferees To other transferees (please specify) No: of accounts Aggregate principal outstanding of loans transferred Weighted average residual tenor of the loans transferred Net book value of loans transferred (at the time of transfer) Aggregate consideration Additional consideration realised in respect of accounts transferred in earlier years Details of loans acquired during the year (all amounts in ₹ crore) From Scheduled Commercial Banks, Regional Rural Bank, Co-operative Banks, All India Financial Institutions, From ARCs
+Details of stressed loans transferred during the year (to be made separately for loans classified as NPA and SMA) (all amounts in ₹ crore) To ARCs To permitted transferees To other transferees (please specify) No: of accounts Aggregate principal outstanding of loans transferred Weighted average residual tenor of the

-Details of stressed loans transferred during the year (to be made separately for loans classified as NPA and SMA) Small Finance Banks and Non-Banking Finance Companies including Housing Finance Companies Aggregate principal outstanding of loans acquired Aggregate consideration paid Weighted average residual tenor of loans acquired
+Details of stressed loans transferred during the year (to be made separately for loans classified as NPA and SMA) loans transferred Net book value of loans transferred (at the time of transfer) Aggregate consideration Additional consideration realised in respect of accounts transferred in earlier years Details of loans acquired during the year (all amounts in ₹ crore) From Scheduled Commercial Banks, Regional Rural Bank, Co-operative Banks, All India Financial Institutions, Small Finance Banks and Non-Banking Finance Companies including Housing Finance Companies From ARCs Aggregate principal outstanding of loans acquired Aggregate consideration paid Weighted average residual tenor of loans acquired

 (c) The transferor(s) should also make appropriate disclosures with regard to the quantum of excess provisions reversed to the profit and loss account on account of sale of stressed loans.
-Also, the lenders should disclose the distribution of the SRs held by them across the various categories of Recovery Ratings assigned to such SRs by the credit rating agencies.
+Also, the lender should disclose the distribution of the SRs held by it across the various categories of Recovery Ratings assigned to such SRs by the credit rating agencies.